manoharan-lab/patch-probe-code/README.md

 `microarray_design` contains Matlab code to generate probe sequences and layouts for DNA microarrays.

+`automated_microarray_design.ipynb` is a Jupyter notebook that automates the design of DNA microarrays for RNA structure analysis.

 `patchprobe` is a python package for analysis of patch-probe microarray data.
 See the file `environment.yml` for instructions on how to set up the conda environment for running the code.
 See `example-analysis-notebook.ipynb` for a